Nadiem Makarim

-Nadiem Anwar Makarim (born 4 July 1984) is an Indonesian politician and businessman who is the only minister of education, culture, research, and technology of Indonesia, serving from 2021 until 2024.
+Nadiem Anwar Makarim (born 4 July 1984) is an Indonesian politician and businessman who was the minister of education, culture, research, and technology of Indonesia, serving from 2021 until 2024.

-Prior to entering politics, in 2010, he founded Gojek, Indonesia's first startup valued over US$10 billion.
-In October 2019, he was appointed as Minister of Education and Culture by President Joko Widodo on his second term's cabinet and subsequently resigned from his post at Gojek.
+Prior to entering politics, in 2010, Makarim founded Gojek, Indonesia's first startup valued at over US$10 billion.
+In October 2019, he was appointed Minister of Education and Culture by President Joko Widodo on his second term's cabinet and subsequently resigned from his post at Gojek.
+In 2025, Makarim was arrested in connection with the corruption case Chromebook procurement scandal.
+In 2026, he was convicted of corruption and sentenced to 10 years in prison; he denied wrongdoing and said he would appeal.

 Early life and education

-Nadiem was born in Singapore on 4 July 1984, to Indonesian parents, Nono Anwar Makarim and Atika Algadri.
+Nadiem Makarim was born in Singapore on 4 July 1984, to Indonesian parents, Nono Anwar Makarim and Atika Algadri.
 His father is an activist, lawyer and is of mixed Minangkabau-Arab-Indian descent.
-His maternal grandfather is Hamid Algadri.
-He has two sisters, Hana Makarim, and Rayya Makarim known as a filmmaker.
+His maternal grandfather is Hamid Algadri, an Indonesian independence fighter.
+He has two sisters, Hana Makarim, and filmmaker Rayya Makarim.
 He married Franka Franklin and they have three children.

-Nadiem attended high school in Jakarta and United World College of Southeast Asia (UWC SEA), Singapore, and then went to Brown University for a BA in International Relations.
-He did his MBA at Harvard Business School.
+Makarim attended high school in Jakarta, and then graduated from the United World College of Southeast Asia (UWC SEA) in Singapore.
+He attended Brown University for an undergraduate degree in International Relations.
+He completed his MBA at Harvard Business School.

 Business career

-Nadiem Anwar Makarim at the World Economic Forum.
+Nadiem Makarim at the World Economic Forum.

 Early career

-After graduating from Brown University in 2006, Nadiem decided to come back home to Indonesia and worked at McKinsey & Company.
-Nadiem worked as a McKinsey consultant for 3 years.
+After graduating from Brown University in 2006, Makarim decided to come back home to Indonesia and worked at McKinsey & Company.
+Makarim worked as a McKinsey consultant for 3 years.

-Nadiem started his career at McKinsey & Company as management consultant in Jakarta.
+Makarim started his career at McKinsey & Company as management consultant in Jakarta.
 He left to co-found Zalora, an online fashion shop, then left Zalora to become Chief Innovation Officer at Kartuku, a payment service provider.

 Zalora

-Nadiem became co-founder and managing director for Zalora Indonesia in 2011.
-In 2012, Nadiem made the decision to leave Zalora to focus on building his own startup, including Gojek, which at that time had 15 employees and 450 drivers.
+Makarim became co-founder and managing director for Zalora Indonesia in 2011.
+In 2012, Makarim made the decision to leave Zalora to focus on building his own startup, including Gojek, which at that time had 15 employees and 450 drivers.
 He claims to have learned enough from Zalora, which was his main goal in accepting the position in the first place.
-In Zalora, Nadiem had the chance to build a mega startup and work with some of the best talents across the region.
+In Zalora, Makarim had the chance to build a mega startup and work with some of the best talents across the region.

 Kartuku

-After leaving Zalora and while developing Gojek, Nadiem also worked as a chief innovation officer of Kartuku.
+After leaving Zalora and while developing Gojek, Makarim also worked as a chief innovation officer of Kartuku.
 In the early days, Kartuku didn't have any competition in cashless payment solutions in Indonesia.
 Kartuku was then acquired by Gojek to strengthen GoPay.